 If done early enough, the fact that an event speaker was crowdsourced, can be implemented in your event marketing strategy to show potential attendees that the organizers are interested in listening to and following attendee recommendations.

-Give on of the methods mentioned in the article a try, and let me know how it worked in the comments below!
+Give one of the methods mentioned in the article a try, and let us know how it worked in the comments below!

 Want to learn how to harness the power of attendees and speakers to increase ticket sales?
 Download The Event Marketing Playbook by clicking the button below!